 This independent craft brewery brings eclectic, flavorful beers.
 The aggressively fun results are not for the timid!

-Hands down one of the best back patios in the city, FLAT12 is a product of time-tested home brewing.
-While FLAT12 offers a delicious lineup of six house beers at their brewery and tasting room, their porter can be found in restaurants and breweries around the city.
+Hands down home to one of the best back patios in the city, FLAT12 is a product of time-tested home brewing.
+Stop by for a delicious lineup of house beers, frequent visits from food trucks, and entertainment.
+Their beers can also be found in restaurants, breweries, and stores around the city.

 It all started when a couple of chemists put their heads (and passion!) together to do one thing: craft great beer.
-Located in the hip, funky Fountain Square Cultural District, Fountain Square Brewery converted an old warehouse into the most dazzling soda pop fountain-esq brewery.
+Located in the hip, funky Fountain Square Cultural District, the owners converted an old warehouse into a most dazzling soda pop fountain-esque brewery.

 Indiana City enjoys creating innovative brews based on traditional styles using their small-batch, hand-crafted approach.
 The brewery is located in the historic ‘Bottling House’ of the Home Brewing Company on the east side of downtown.

 An independent, family-owned and operated restaurant business since 1971, The Ram now houses the Big Horn Brewing Company.
-Six handcrafted beers are available in growlers, sixth barrels, pony kegs and kegs.
-Some of the fun names include Total Disorder Porter, Buttface Amber Ale and sure sellers are Big Horn Hefeweizen, Big Red IPA and the Blonde.
+Hand-crafted beers are available in growlers, sixth barrels, pony kegs, and kegs.
+Some of the fun names include Total Disorder Porter, Buttface Amber Ale and sure sellers are Big Horn Hefeweizen, Big Red IPA, and the Blonde.

-At only five-years-old, Sun King is Indy’s largest craft microbrewery, producing nearly 25,000 barrels a year.
+At only five years old, Sun King is Indy’s largest craft microbrewery, producing nearly 25,000 barrels a year.
 Exclusively distributed in the Hoosier State, Indiana is only place to taste this Great American Beer Festival gold medalist brewery.
-Drop in on a Friday for a packed house, $5 growler fills, and unlimited tastings.
+Drop in on a Friday for a packed house, $5 growler fills, and free tastings.

 If you have ever visited Scotty's Brewhouse in Indy, you already know that owner Scott Wise loves his beer.
-With the help of local brewer Omar Castrellon, Wise took this love even further and created Thr3e Wise Men Brewing Company in Broad Ripple.
-Grab a growler, a pint or specialty pizza at Thr3e Wise Men.
+With the help of local brewer Omar Castrellon, Wise took this love even further and created Thr3e Wise Men Brewery in Broad Ripple.
+Grab a growler, a pint, or specialty pizza while people-watching in the Village.

-With a spacious tasting room and a glorious outdoor patio, Triton Brewery is one heck of place to bring a group.
-This Fort Benjamin favorite serves up 13 house brews and some of the best homemade root beer in the city.
+With a spacious tasting room and a glorious outdoor patio, Triton is one heck of place to bring a group.
+This Fort Benjamin Harrison favorite serves more than a dozen house brews and some of the best homemade root beer in the city.
 Triton's special reverse osmosis filtration system ensures better water, hence better beer.

-Serving hand pulled, real ales hand-crafted two barrels at a time using time honored traditions, natural ingredients and traditional methods.
-We really like beer, and we love cask conditioned real ales.
-We think you will too!
+Union serves real ales hand crafted two barrels at a time using time-honored traditions and natural ingredients.
+We really like beer and we love cask-conditioned real ales.
+We think you will, too!